papr8ka/-lwjgl-basics-wiki/LibGDX-Textures.md

 Sometimes programmers and modelers use `UV` and `ST` interchangeably -- "UV Mapping" is another way to describe how textures are applied to a 3D mesh.

 So what happens if we use texture coordinate values less than 0.0, or greater than 1.0?
 This is where the *wrap mode* comes into play.
 We tell OpenGL how to handle values outside of the texture coordinates.
-The two common modes in OpenGL ES are `TextureWrap.ClampToEdge` (aka: `GL_CLAMP_TO_EDGE`), which simply samples the edge color, and `TextureWrap.Repeat` (aka: `GL_REPEAT`), which will lead to a repeating pattern.
+The two common modes in OpenGL ES are `TextureWrap.ClampToEdge`, which simply samples the edge color, and `TextureWrap.Repeat`, which will lead to a repeating pattern.
 For example, using 2.0 and `TextureWrap.Repeat` will lead to the image being repeated twice within the *width* and *height* we specified.
+In OpenGL, the terms used are `GL_CLAMP_TO_EDGE` and `GL_REPEAT`, respectively.
 Here is an image to demonstrate the differences between clamping and repeat wrap modes:

 ![WrapModes](http://i.imgur.com/lflHc.png)